 A single tile tiling is combinatorially the same as a planar diagram (satisfying degree $\ge 3$ assumption, in this paper).
-By same tiling, we mean the corresponding planar diagrams are the same.
 In \cite{zamo1} and \cite{zamo2}, Zamorzaeva-Orleanschi attempted to find all the planar diagrams for $2{\bb T}^2$.
 Unfortunately, her list is not quite complete, and also includes duplicates.
 We will compare our findings with hers.

-Beyond the combinatorial classification, there is the question whether the tilings can be geometrically realised by polygons with straight edges.
+After the combinatorial classification, we should be concerned whether the tilings can be geometrically realised by polygons with straight edges.
 We believe this is always true for single tile tilings, but cannot come up with a general argument.
 We explain a way to find examples of such polygons, and explicitly show the geometrical realisation for some families of tilings.

-In subsequent papers \cite{lwwy2} and \cite{lwwy3}, we will study tilings by two tiles, and tilings with maximal number of tiles, i.e., all vertices have degree 3.
+In subsequent papers \cite{lwwy2} and \cite{lwwy3}, we will study tilings by two tiles, and tilings with maximal number of tiles.
 Incidentally, not all combinatorial tilings by two tiles can be geometrically realised.